-Although she carries an Italian name, this former child star born in Santa Monica in 1980 actually doesn’t consider herself Italian at all, preferring her Scottish/Irish heritage.
+Although she carries an Italian name, Christina Ricci (born in Santa Monica in 1980) actually doesn’t consider herself Italian at all, preferring her Scottish/Irish heritage.
 However, her looks and name testify to the Italian side of her.
 In any case, Ricci is a talented actress, regardless of her roots and ethnicity.

 Then like any other star child, she grew up and her baby face morphed into a more adult look.
 Audiences had a rough time appreciating her work as she got older, although her talent kept on getting better.
 Tim Burton cast her opposite Johnny Deep in Sleepy Hollow, and she had a part in Fear and Loathing in Las Vegas.
 Another of her adult roles, not quite as good, was in Speed Racer in 2008, where she played Trixie Fontaine.
 In 2006 she was the leading actress in Penelope.